Mastercard/mastercard-idservice-rp-reference-app/README.md

     </executions>
 </plugin>
 ```
+#### Build the Project <a name="build-project"></a>
+Once you clone the project you have to make sure that IntelliJ IDEA recognise the folders. got to
+**(file > project structure > modules)** and select the folder `src/main/java` as a source and `src/test/java` as test folder,
+also check the language level at this configuration options and see if its select (8 - lambda type annotation etc.) following your java version
+add also the Maven support In the Project tool window, right-click your project and select Add Framework Support.

 #### Generating The API Client Sources <a name="generating-the-api-client-sources"></a>
 Now that you have all the required dependencies, you can generate the sources.
 To do this, use one of the following two methods: